 These laws prohibit discriminatory treatment, including misconduct, on the basis of disability in virtually all law enforcement services and activities.
 These activities include, among others, interrogating witnesses, providing emergency services, enforcing laws, addressing citizen complaints, and arresting, booking, and holding suspects.
 These laws also prohibit retaliation for filing a complaint with DOJ or participating in the investigation.
 What remedies are available under these laws?
 If appropriate, DOJ may seek individual relief for the victim(s), in addition to changes in the policies and procedures of the law enforcement agency.
 Individuals have a private right of action under both the ADA and Section 504; you may file a private lawsuit for violations of these statutes.
 There is no requirement that you exhaust your administrative remedies by filing a complaint with DOJ first.

 How to File a Complaint with DOJ

-If you would like to file a complaint alleging violations of the Police Misconduct Statute, Title VI, or the OJP Program Statute, you may send a written complaint to:
+If you would like to report a violation of the Police Misconduct Statute, Title VI, or the OJP Program Statute, contact the Justice Department at civilrights.justice.gov.

 How do I file a complaint about the conduct of a law enforcement officer from a Federal agency?

-If you believe that you are a victim of criminal misconduct by a Federal law enforcement officer (such as the Immigration and Naturalization Service; the FBI; the Customs Service; Alcohol, Tobacco, and Firearms; or the Border Patrol), you should follow the procedures discussed above concerning how to file a complaint alleging violations of the criminal laws we enforce.
-If you believe that you have been subjected by a Federal law enforcement officer to the type of misconduct discussed above concerning "Federal Civil Enforcement," you may send a complaint to the Coordination and Review Section, at the address listed above.
-That office will forward your complaint to the appropriate agency and office.
+If you believe that you are a victim of criminal misconduct by a Federal law enforcement officer (such as Immigration and Customs Enforcement; the FBI; Alcohol, Tobacco, Firearms and Explosives; Drug Enforcement Agency, United States Marshals Service, or the Border Patrol), you should follow the procedures discussed above concerning how to file a complaint alleging violations of the criminal laws we enforce.
+If you believe that you have been subjected by a Federal law enforcement officer to the type of misconduct discussed above concerning "Federal Civil Enforcement," visit civilrights.justice.gov.